36 Best Movies for Learning French Language

 The story follows Tintin, a reporter, who buys a model ship called the Unicorn.
 This leads him to uncover a hidden treasure and involves a villain named Sakharine.

 Tintin and his dog Snowy team up with Captain Haddock to solve the mystery behind the Unicorn and the Haddock family’s maritime history.
-They embark on a journey that takes them from Europe to North Africa and involves thrilling chases and a quest for hidden treasure.
+They embark on a journey that takes them from Europe to North Africa, which involves thrilling chases and a quest for hidden treasure.

 The language is relatively straightforward, and the plot is exciting.
 The dialogue is clear and suitable for a broad audience, making it accessible for learners at different levels, including basic.